Pain Play

 Depathologisation

 Across the twentieth century the umbrella word algolagnia faded from everyday use while its two halves persisted in the diagnostic manuals.
-The DSM and ICD lineages retained sexual sadism and masochism as named entries, but progressively narrowed them: the current DSM-5-TR and ICD-11 reserve a disorder label for cases involving personal distress, functional impairment, or a non-consenting party, explicitly separating consensual kink from psychopathology.
+The DSM and ICD lineages retained sexual sadism and masochism as named entries but progressively narrowed them, reserving a disorder label for cases involving personal distress, functional impairment, or a non-consenting party.

 In practice